netscaler/netscaler-xds-adaptor/docs/istio-integration/README.md

 #### Telemetry and distributed tracing in sidecar proxies

-Citrix ADC CPX with Citrix Observability Exporter (COE) can export metrics to Prometheus that is deployed in a service mesh.
+Citrix ADC CPX with Citrix ADC Observability Exporter can export metrics to Prometheus that is deployed in a service mesh.
 You can visualize this data in Grafana.

-Citrix ADC CPX sends transactional data to COE which, eventually, exports these traces spans to [Zipkin](https://zipkin.io).
+Citrix ADC CPX sends transactional data to Citrix ADC Observability Exporter which, eventually, exports these traces spans to [Zipkin](https://zipkin.io).
 This distributed tracing enables you to track a service-to-service communication within a service mesh.
 It helps to get deeper understanding about request latency, serialization, and parallelism.

 To know the list of supported fields on Citrix ADC as per the service mesh CRDs (Destination Rule, Virtual Service, Policy, Gateway, and Service Entry), see [features](features.md).